 Insurance companies use many methods when determining the value of personal injury claims.
 Basis for the amount of damages someone sues for is what the other party lost.
 This includes monetary losses and emotional damages.
 Compensation for the medical bills provided, as well as lost wages, and possibly some amount of compensation for pain and suffering factor into the size of the claim.

-Pain and suffering refers to physical and/or emotional stress associated with an accident.
+Pain and suffering refers to the physical and/or emotional stress associated with an accident.
 It also includes the injuries caused by the car accident.
 “Pain and suffering” is a subjective term, leaving a great deal up to interpretation.
 When the accident is minor, pain and suffering is especially difficult to prove.

 What are the Car Insurance Requirements for Louisiana?